csci-1301/csci-1301.github.io/labs/Char/readme.md

 | `5` | |
 | `#` | |

-Also determine what characters the following integers (in decimal system) represent:
+Also determine what characters the following integers (in the decimal system) represent:

 | `int` value | `char` value |
 | :---: | :---: |